bobbicodes/typing/README.md

 # Re-pressed Text

-A [re-frame](https://github.com/day8/re-frame) application for learning typing.
+A [re-frame](https://github.com/day8/re-frame) application for improving typing speed.

 The app analyzes your keystrokes and identifies your "problem keys", then targets them without being annoying.
 All you type are actual common English words.